hashicorp/terraform-provider-aws/website/docs/r/dms_event_subscription.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Event subscriptions using the `name`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import event subscriptions using the `name`.
 For example:

 ```terraform
 import {